Summit House/Newkirk House

 The property remained with the Newkirk family for about 200 years.
 Active in local politics, John Newkirk and his son Jacob were both Hudson County freeholders.
 Jacob Newkirk also served as a Jersey City alderman in the mid-nineteenth century.

-After 2010, the restaurant had a new owner, was renamed Sanai's Restaurant, and closed about 2017.
-The Englewood Cliffs real estate firm Procida Funding and Advisors purchased the property at auction for $1.2 million in 2021.
+After 2010, a new owner opened Sanai's Restaurant at the site which closed about 2017.
+An Englewood Cliffs, NJ, real estate firm purchased the property at auction for $1.2 million in 2021.

 Elamroussi, Aya.
 "One of NJ's Oldest Buildings Is for Sale."
 Jersey Journal 8 September 2018.